docode-uk/stage-1-curriculum/git/git_basics.md

 Git and GitHub are not the same!

 ### Git
 Git is a type of <a href="https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control">distributed version control</a> software which can be installed locally on your computer.
-It allows you to repeatedly save your code over time as you work on a project into a local Git respository, which is a type of database.
+It allows you to repeatedly save your code over time as you work on a project into a **local Git respository**, which is a type of database stored locally on your computer.
 Every time you use Git to save the current state of your project, Git takes a "snapshot" of what all your files within that project look like at that moment in time AND stores a reference to that snapshot.

+Before using Git you need to make sure it is <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">installed</a> on your computer.

 ### GitHub
-GitHub is a cloud-based website that allows for Git repositories to be hosted online in remote repositories.
+GitHub is a cloud-based website that allows for Git repositories to be hosted online in **remote repositories** so that they can be easily shared with others.
 It includes multiple tools to aid collaboration on projects, including features like issues and pull requests.
 It is possible to **push** your your Git repositories stored locally on your computer onto the platform so you can share your work with others.

 To use <a href= "https://github.com/">GitHub</a>, you need to set up a free account.

 #### A note about GitHub Desktop
 GitHub Desktop is GUI which provides an alternative to using the command line, aiming to make it easier for users to interact with Git and GitHub repositories.
 However, we recommend interacting with Git using the command line; this will allow you to better understand Git concepts and allows access to full functionality of Git.

-## Installing Git
-Before using Git you need to make sure it is <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">installed</a> on your computer.

 ## Basic Git workflow
 The basic Git workflow can be broken down simply into 4 steps, which involve using basic **Git commands** which can be run on the command line: